What Technology Do Lawyers Use in 2022?

 Electronic discovery is one of the biggest technological advances that has found its way into the legal world.
 And it was high time it did.
 Given that legal proceedings are as old as the modern world itself, lawyers often have to scour hundreds of cabinets and drawers to retrieve relevant files during the initial phase of litigation.

 With eDiscovery technology, record storage and retrieval have taken a new face.
 There is now a free legal database where lawyers can easily source case files using specific keywords and e-Discovery tools capable of accessing a large volume of information in any section of a legal enterprise.
-The impact of these tools on facilitating legal advice and legal research is massive, and its advancement will help lawyers be more accessible and helpful.

 2. Automation Technology